k-surma/File-sorter/README.md

 ## Features
-*_Multiple Sorting Options:_ Choose to sort files by extension, initial letter, or last modified date.
+* **Multiple Sorting Options** Choose to sort files by extension, initial letter, or last modified date.
-*_Interactive GUI:_ A user-friendly graphical interface for easy operation.
+* **Interactive GUI:** A user-friendly graphical interface for easy operation.
-*_CLI Support:_ A robust command-line version for script and automation use.
+* **CLI Support:** A robust command-line version for script and automation use.

 ## Contributing
 Contributions to File Sorter are welcome!
 If you have suggestions for improvements or bug fixes, please open an issue or a pull request.